Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Introduction

 It is an open question whether standard arguments for branching and the Born rule generalize from WFR\textsubscript{E} to DMR\textsubscript{E}.
-If there's no generalization available, then WFR\textsubscript{E} might still be preferable to DMR\textsubscript{E}, since the former -- not the latter -- solves the problems of ontology and probability.
-In this paper, we argue that the standard justifications for branching and the Born rule in WFR\textsubscript{E} can be extended to DMR\textsubscript{E}.
-In particular, we show how the three aforementioned programs for justifying the Born rule -- the Sebens-Carroll program (\S3.1), the McQueen-Vaidman program (\S3.2), and the Deutsch-Wallace program (\S3.3) -- do not depend crucially on WFR\textsubscript{E}, but can also generalize readily to DMR\textsubscript{E}.
+If there's no generalization available, WFR\textsubscript{E} might still be preferable to DMR\textsubscript{E}, since the former -- not the latter -- \xx{has detailed responses to the problems of ontology and probability, though these proposals remain subjects of ongoing debate and far from universally accepted.}\footnote{\xx{The proposed solutions to the problems of ontology and probability in WFR\textsubscript{E} remain highly contested.
+For example, debates continue about the ontological status of wave functions (e.g. \cite{wallace2010quantum}, \cite[ch.7]{lewis2016quantum}, \cite{chen2019realism}, \cite{wallace2022stating, wallace2024real}, \cite{franklin2024incoherent}) and the nature of probability (e.g. \cite{greaves2004understanding}, \cite{Baker2007}, \cite{kent2010}, \cite{dawid2015many}, \cite{saunders2021, saunders2024finite}, \cite{adlam2024against}).
+Our contribution is not to resolve these debates but to extend the proposed solutions---insofar as they are successful---from the special case of pure states to the more general case of (possibly mixed-state) density matrices, while also highlighting the theoretical virtues of this generalization.}} Here, we argue that the standard decoherence-based justification for branching in WFR\textsubscript{E} can be extended to DMR\textsubscript{E} (\S2).
+Moreover, we show how the justifications for the Born rule in terms of self-location -- the Sebens-Carroll program (\S3.1) and the McQueen-Vaidman program (\S3.2) -- and the decision-theoretic program \x{(as exemplified by Deutsch's proof, \S3.3)} do not depend crucially on WFR\textsubscript{E}, but can also extend readily to DMR\textsubscript{E}.
+The ideas we develop here may be helpful to other such generalizations.

+\x{We believe that this project is of interest to philosophers of science.
+First, several proposals in quantum cosmology (\citet{page1986density, page2008no}, \citet{barvinsky2006cosmological}) and quantum gravity (\citet{hawking1976breakdown, hawking1982unpredictability}) posit a universal mixed state.
+They are compatible with DMR but incompatible with WFR.
+Hence, it is of scientific interest whether we can generalize EQM to DMR.\footnote{\x{Here we focus on generalizing unitary versions of EQM.
+To accommodate, for instance, the pure-to-mixed transition in certain interpretations of black hole evaporation (\citet{hawking1976breakdown, hawking1982unpredictability}) one may take a further step and consider non-unitary versions, such as the proposal of \citet{cuffaro2023open}.}}

+Second, rivals to EQM, such as Bohmian mechanics and spontaneous collapse theories, have been successfully extended to DMR (\citet{durr2005role}, \citet{allori2013predictions}, \citet{chen2024DMR}).
+However, in EQM, the generalizations of solutions to the ontology and probability problems have been absent.
+If their extensions were impossible, EQM would be less generalizable than its rivals in this respect, an interesting result that bears on their overall comparisons.
+Our results show that EQM is equally generalizable to DMR.